Ten Tips to Optimize Skype Call Quality

 - Send/accept Skype invitations: Ensure that you and your friend are Skype contacts.
 Search for your friend in the Skype directory using her phone number, email address, Microsoft account, first and last names, or Skype Name.
 Next, either send each other a short Skype text (chat) message, or right-click / long-press your friend’s Contact icon, select View Profile, and select Add Contact.
 Exchanging a Skype chat text message in both directions makes you contacts, and can be easier than finding the “Add Contact” or “Accept” options within the Skype app.

 - Turn on your camera: During a call, click / touch the screen, then tap the Camera icon to start sending video.
+This is sometimes necessary on iPhones and iPads for the first call from a new contact – especially if you haven’t explicitly sent and accepted a Skype add-contact invitation.

 - Check settings: Check both the Skype application settings, as well as the audio/video settings.
 These settings change from time to time, but generally speaking: Ensure that you have the correct camera selected, and test it (within Settings) to ensure that it is working within the Skype app.
 While you’re there, it’s a good time to check your lighting and see how you will look to people you talk to face-to-face.